pycaret/pycaret/README.md

 In comparison with the other open source machine learning libraries, PyCaret is an alternate `low-code` machine learning solution that allows data scientists to perform end-to-end iterative experiments and enhances their ability to perform simple to complex operations without the need to write and maintain extra lines of code.

 PyCaret is `simple`, `easy to use` and `deployment ready`.
 All of the operations performed in a typical experiment are executed and automatically stored in a custom pipeline which is completely orchestrated to manage dependencies.
-The Pipeline can be saved in a binary format that can be transferred into a different environment to perform experiments at scale.
+The `Pipeline` can be saved in a binary format that can be transferred into a different environment to perform experiments at scale.

 The design and simplicity of PyCaret is inspired by the emerging role of citizen data scientists, a term first used by Gartner.
-Citizen Data Scientists are ‘power users’ who can perform both simple and moderately sophisticated analytical tasks that would previously have required more expertise.
+Citizen Data Scientists are `power users` who can perform both simple and moderately sophisticated analytical tasks that would previously have required more expertise.
 The skills of a seasoned data scientists are often expensive and difficult to come by but citizen data scientists can be an effective way to mitigate this current skills gap and address data related challenges.

 For more information on PyCaret, please visit our official website https://www.pycaret.org